pbevans1/portfolio/README.md

 ## Expected Inputs:
-* The project expects a tilde delimited csv file called 'food_database.csv' to be in the directory 'data/'.
+* The project expects a tilde delimited .csv file called 'food_database.csv' to be in the directory 'data/'.
 The file is expected to be in the following format: product id\~product name\~manufacturer\~energy units\~carb units\~fat units\~protein units\~serving size in grams or ml\~grams or ml\~serving size\~serving size units
 * Lines longer than 9000 characters are considered invalid, and will not be read by the program.